DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ## About this task

 In this
-You need to create a number of secrets before you can install an ODM instance with an external OIDC provider and use web application single sign-on (SSO).
+You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as OKTA server and use web application single sign-on (SSO).
 The following diagram shows the ODM services with an external OIDC provider after a successful installation.

 ![ODM web application SSO](../../images/diag_oidc_interaction.jpg)

-The following procedure describes how to manually configure ODM with an external OpenID Connect server.
-You must define the mapping between the liberty roles and the LDAP groups by creating a secret and reference it in the customization.authSecretRef parameter.
+The following procedure describes how to manually configure ODM with an OKTA Connect server.

-## OKTA
+## ODM OpenID flows
+OpenID Connect is an authentication standard built on top of OAuth 2.0.
+It adds an additional token called an ID token.

+Terminology:
+   * The "OpenID provider" — The authorization server that issues the ID token.
+In this case Okta is the OpenID provider.
+   * The "end user" — Whose information is contained in the ID token
+   * The "relying party" — The client application that requests the ID token from Okta
+   * The "ID token" is issued by the OpenID Provider and contains information about the end user in the form of claims.
+   * A "claim" is a piece of information about the end user.

 The Client Credentials flow is intended for server-side (AKA "confidential") client applications with no end user, which normally describes machine-to-machine communication.
 The application must be server-side because it must be trusted with the client secret, and since the credentials are hard-coded, it can't be used by an actual end user.
 It involves a single, authenticated request to the /token endpoint, which returns an access token.

 ![OKTA Client Credential Flow](../../images/oauth_client_creds_flow.png)

-# Configuring OKTA instance for ODM
+# Configuring OKTA instance for ODM (Part 1)
 ## Manage group and user
    * Menu Directory -> Groups
       * Click Add Group button